TrebledJ/TrebledJ/README.md

 ┬──┬ ノ( ゜-゜ノ)

 Hi!
 I'm a final year HKUST mathematics undergrad.
-I'm passionate about [programming](https://trebledj.github.io/tags/programming) and [composing music](https://trebledj.github.io/tags/music).
-I'm also interested in a wide range of fields: [robotics](https://trebledj.github.io/tags/robotics), [cybersecurity](https://trebledj.github.io/tags/ctf), application development, and software engineering in general.
+I'm passionate about <a href="https://trebledj.github.io/tags/programming" target="_blank">programming</a> and <a href="https://trebledj.github.io/tags/music" target="_blank">composing music</a>.
+I'm also interested in a wide range of fields: <a href="https://trebledj.github.io/tags/robotics" target="_blank">robotics</a>, <a href="https://trebledj.github.io/tags/ctf" target="_blank">cybersecurity</a>, application development, and software engineering in general.
 I'm excited about developing applications to solve problems and provide an educational interface for learners.

-- 🔭 I’m currently working on [various][ms-plugin-1] [MuseScore plugins][ms-plugin-2] in JS/QML, documenting my [university experiences/projects][ust], and composing [variations on a theme][variations].
+- 🚀 I’m currently working on [various][ms-plugin-1] [MuseScore plugins][ms-plugin-2] in JS/QML, documenting my [university experiences/projects][ust], and composing [variations on a theme][variations].
 - 🌱 I’m currently learning ML and Rust. ᕕ( ᐛ )ᕗ
 - 💬 Ask me about C++, Python, programming, and music.
 - 📝 I declutter my mind through writing on [https://trebledj.github.io/](https://trebledj.github.io/).
-- ⚡ Fun fact: I like pineapple on pizza.
+- ⚡ Fun fact: I like dark mode and pineapple on pizza.
 <!-- - 👯 I’m looking to collaborate on collaborate-project -->
 <!-- - 🤝 I’m looking for help with help-project -->
 <!-- - 📫 How to reach me: ~~you can't, jk.~~ discord, email, linkedin. -->